-Bullying is something everyone has been subject at some point or another.
-Sometimes, it can be a very aggressive form of bullying which involves physical violence, but it can also be of a slow, passive nature, which, though not violent, is equally dangerous.
-Bullying is a sort of crime which mostly goes unnoticed until it is a violent act.
-Victims of bullying start feeling guilty themselves and this causes severe mental trauma.
-Gaslighting is another form of bullying wherein the perpetrator leads the victim to believe that what he/she is seeing or feeling is a mistake.
-The name ‘gaslighting’ has been in use since the 1944 movie ‘Gaslight’ became popular.
+Bullying is something everyone has been subject to at some point or another.
+Sometimes, it can be a very aggressive form of bullying that involves physical violence, but it can also be of a slow, passive nature, which, though not violent, is equally dangerous.
+Bullying is a sort of crime that mostly goes unnoticed until it is violent.
+Nowadays, a new form of bullying has emerged called cyberbullying.

 Bullying is a serious crime and needs to have strict laws which will prevent numerous innocents from suffering.
 Awareness about it is necessary to help the victims get in touch with the resources they’ll need to fight back.
 A lot of films have been made on this issue, and they often showcase the downward spiral it can throw a person into or their story of fighting back and stopping their bullies.
 Several movies and TV shows on Netflix also explore this subject, each offering a different perspective to the audience to either inspire them to stand up for themselves or open their eyes about their own behavior.

 7. AlRawabi School for Girls (2021 – 2023)